 The company is headquartered in Washington, DC, under CEO, Ben Miller’s management.
 Today, Fundrise is more than a decade old and its userbase has grown to 130,000 active investors.

-Getting Started with Fundrise
+Getting Started: Fundrise Review

 Afterward, you will be taken to the first page of the Basic Info section where you will be asked to enter your name, email, and password.
 The page following this one will simply confirm your country of citizenship as well as your current country of residence.

-This page is also where your contact information such as address, phone number, date of birth, and social security number will be required.
+This page is also where your contact information such as an address, phone number, date of birth, and social security number will be required.

 Next, for the Funding section, Fundrise will require you to state how much you want your initial contribution to be.
 If you are interested in their auto-invest feature, you can also decide to set that up as early as this point in the account creation.

 Next, you link Fundrise to your bank.
 You can either do that by clicking on your bank’s logo or choosing to manually enter your bank credentials.